jonesd/docker-presentation/slides.md

 ## Accessing the mongo service from the Rest container

-+ The rest container now can the mongo service through the `db` domain name
++ The rest container can now resolve the mongo service through the `db` domain name
- + Docker rewrites the `/etc/hosts` file to make it easier to reference linked containers
+ + Docker rewrites the rest container's `/etc/hosts` file to make it easier to reference linked containers

 ```javascript
 var MongoClient = require('mongodb').MongoClient;